terapy822/eyes2mouth/docs/index.md

 We use [Celeba dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) as training face images.
 Eye images are feed into [pix2pix network](https://github.com/phillipi/pix2pix) and generated images are concatenated with original eye images.
 The pix2pix network learns to generate realistic mouth images so that the concatenated images are classified as real faces by a discriminator.
-When training is success, the pix2pix network ends up with generating realistic mouth images which are fit to the input eyes image.
+When training is success, the pix2pix network ends up with generating realistic mouth images which are fit to the input eyes images.

 !["a"](images/architecture.jpg)